teddyprinsqueensu/CISC-121-Project-Deliverables/README.md

 ![](JumpsPASTtarget.png)

 I feel like i've shown pretty much every case at this point unless you want me to get super specific.

+## Author and Acknowledgement
+This program was created by Teddy Prins in Python with use of Gradio and ChatGPT.